radlakha/flashware/doc/project-canary-context/roadmap.md

 ---

-## ✅ Iteration 7 — “Progress Sharing”
+## Iteration 7 — “Progress Sharing”

 ### 📌 Epic: My Progress
 - **Story 7.1:** As a User, I can see my progress and stats.
 - **Story 7.2:** As a User, I can share a summary with others.

+Update with progress.